 If during the life of the plan, the former use and occupancy/current life estate property leases expire, the park staff would evaluate these properties for potential inclusion in the National Register of Historic Places, including determinations of which buildings would be considered contributing structures, i.e., structures that contribute to the significance of a national register property.
 The buildings would also be evaluated for safety and utility to the National Park Service for park operations.
-Structures that are not listed in or eligible to be listed in the national register, and are either unsafe or do not have utility for park operations, would be removed and the areas restored, or in some cases allowed to molder.
+Structures that are not historically significant, are unsafe, or do not have utility for park operations would be removed and the areas restored, or in some cases allowed to molder.